Current Site Visitors

 • What if I do not wish to chair a site visit?

 • When does the Commission on Accreditation meet?
-How many programs are reviewed each year?

 The CoA meets three times per year (Spring/Summer/Fall).
 Exact dates for the Commission on Accreditation meetings are publicly announced on an annual basis and are available on the Important Dates page.
-The Commission reviews approximately 70 programs at each meeting for a total of about 210 programs each year.

 Related Pages